vmvargas/cs632/project/README.md

 - Using L1 and L2 regularization, a.k.a. weight decay (because of the same reason as the previous approach).

+- Training a linear classifier (e.g. SVM) on top of the bottleneck features.
+SVM is particularly good at drawing decision boundaries on a small dataset.

 ### 3. Classify Images

 Once a model is trained, execute ```$ python test.py``` to classify images from the webcam in real-time.